 at the time of their application for admission to the Slavic Department's graduate program.
 The deadline for completing the OGS application is the same as the deadline for supporting documents set by the Slavic Department.
 The deadline for completing the SSHRC application is set by SSHRC.
 The department considers fellowship applications a significant proof of the candidate's seriousness of academic and professional purpose.
 Such applications will enhance the candidate's dossier in the eyes of the admissions committee.

-1. Due to scheduled faculty sabbatical leaves, the Department of Slavic Languages and Literatures will not be accepting students into the doctoral program in Slavic Linguistics for the academic years 2013-14 and 2014-15.
-Students wishing to pursue a program in Slavic Linguistics at the M.A. level are encouraged to apply.
+1. The Department of Slavic Languages and Literatures will not be accepting students into the doctoral program or the masters program in Slavic Linguistics for the foreseeable future.

 2. Prospective applicants with a B.A. (or B.A. equivalent) will apply to the M.A. program, even if they intend to continue their graduate studies in the Ph.D. program.
 All current M.A. students must reapply for admission to the Ph.D. program in the final year of their M.A. program.

 APPLICATION INSTRUCTIONS - READ THESE CAREFULLY

 Step 1.
 Access School of Graduate Studies application site.

 Step 2.
 Enter your contact information, and an applicant ID number and password will be emailed to you.